Aliases for GPT2 Gene

 GeneCards Summary for GPT2 Gene

-GPT2 (Glutamic Pyruvate Transaminase (Alanine Aminotransferase) 2) is a Protein Coding gene.
-Diseases associated with GPT2 include mental retardation, autosomal recessive 49 and lymphangitis.
-Among its related pathways are Metabolism and Carbon metabolism.
-GO annotations related to this gene include pyridoxal phosphate binding and L-alanine:2-oxoglutarate aminotransferase activity.
+GPT2 (Glutamic--Pyruvic Transaminase 2) is a Protein Coding gene.
+Diseases associated with GPT2 include Neurodevelopmental Disorder With Spastic Paraplegia And Microcephaly and Rare Genetic Intellectual Disability.
+Among its related pathways are Carbon metabolism and Arginine biosynthesis.
+Gene Ontology (GO) annotations related to this gene include pyridoxal phosphate binding and L-alanine:2-oxoglutarate aminotransferase activity.
 An important paralog of this gene is GPT.

 Catalyzes the reversible transamination between alanine and 2-oxoglutarate to form pyruvate and glutamate.